ent/ent/doc/md/tutorial-setup.md

 ## Create a Test Case

-After generating the assets, we should have a client for querying and mutating the `Todo` entities.
-Let's create a [testable example](https://blog.golang.org/examples) to check this.
+Running `go generate ./ent` invoked Ent's automatic code generation tool, which uses the schemas we define in our `schema` package to generate the actual Go code which we will now use to interact with a database.
+At this stage, you can find under `./ent/client.go`, client code that is capable of  querying and mutating the `Todo` entities.
+Let's create a
+[testable example](https://blog.golang.org/examples) to use this.
 We'll use [SQLite](https://github.com/mattn/go-sqlite3) in this test-case for testing Ent.

 ```console